 Linda M. Hooks Professor of Economics and Head of the Economics Department

-Professor Hooks' research has been published in professional and general-interest publications, including the Journal of Economic History, Journal of Financial Services Research, Review of Financial Economics, Contemporary Economic Policy, Econ Journal Watch, Credit Research Digest, The Group of Thirty monograph series, and Federal Reserve Bank of Dallas publications.
+Professor Hooks' research has been published in professional and general-interest publications, including the Journal of Economic History, Journal of Financial Services Research, Review of Financial Economics, Contemporary Economic Policy, Econ Journal Watch, Credit Research Digest, Virginia Economic Journal, The Group of Thirty monograph series, and Federal Reserve Bank of Dallas publications.
 For a research sabbatical, Professor Hooks won an AAUW American Fellowship.
-She acts as an occasional commenter for the press, including the Chicago Tribune, SNL Financial Newsletter, Mortgage Orb, and the Richmond Times.
+She acts as an occasional commenter for the press, including the Chicago Tribune, Christian Science Monitor, SNL Financial Newsletter, Mortgage Orb, and the Richmond Times.

-At W&L, Professor Hooks serves as faculty advisor to Omicron Delta Kappa (ODK) and as department head.
-Other W&L work includes a Presidential Search Committee, Provost Search Committee, Vice-President for Advancement Search Committee, President's Advisory Committee, Faculty Representative to the Board of Trustees, Faculty Review Committee, Sorority Housing Committee, the Trustee Alcohol Steering Committee, the Alcohol Task Force, the Faculty Executive Committee, the Fringe Benefits Committee, and faculty advisor to Panhellenic Council.
-Additionally, Professor Hooks serves on the Omicron Delta Kappa National Society Board of Directors as the member for academe.
-For ODK, she also chairs the National Awards Committee.
-She volunteers at the local schools and in her church, and serves as Past President of the Virginia Association of Economists (VAE).
+At W&L, Professor Hooks serves as head of the department of Economics.
+Other W&L work includes a Presidential Search Committee, Provost Search Committee, Vice-President for Advancement Search Committee, President's Advisory Committee, Faculty Representative to the Board of Trustees, Faculty Review Committee, chair of the Academic Support Task Force, faculty advisor to Panhellenic Council, Sorority Housing Committee, the Trustee Alcohol Steering Committee, the Alcohol Task Force, the Faculty Executive Committee, and the Fringe Benefits Committee, and faculty advisor to Omicron Delta Kappa, the national leadership honor society founded at W&L. For the Williams School of Commerce, she has recently served as chair of the Holistic Faculty Success strategic planning group and chair of the Teaching Evaluation and Development Committee.

 Ph.D., M.A., University of California at Los Angeles